knuton/lox/README.md

 Documents
 ---------

 When using `lox`, you can put inline formula statements in your document in between two `§` characters.
-For example, if you run this very document through `lox`, the formula §forall x. forall y. x = y | x /= y§ will be parsed and translated into a "proper" formula.
-More precisely, it would be rewritten as an inline math expression,
+For example, if you run this very document through `lox`, the formula §forall x. forall y.(x = y | x /= y)§ will be parsed and translated into a "proper" formula.
+More precisely, it would be rewritten as an inline math expression, $\forall x. \forall y. (x = y \vee x \not= y)$, before the document would go through Pandoc's processing.
+If, however, you put the statement in between backticks to mark it as code (`§forall x. forall y.(x = y |
-$\forall x.\forall y. x = y \vee x \not= y$, before the document would go through Pandoc's processing.
+x /= y)§`), it will be left alone.

 As with formulas itself, `lox` is very forgiving with documents.
 If it can not successfully process some formula, it will leave it unchanged and process only the remaining formulas.
 If it fails on the whole document, it will just pass it on to Pandoc without any changes.

 Since `lox` is only a slight modification of the regular `pandoc` executable, it can be used in the very same way.

 Module Dependencies
 -------------------